Odeon Camden Town

 2 people favorited this theater

 Initially known as the Gaumont Palace, Regents Park, it was renamed Gaumont (dropping the Palace name and advertising itself in its actual location in Camden Town) very soon after opening.
 It became an Odeon 1964 ahead of alterations which created a bingo hall in the stalls with a new 1,198 seat cinema in the circle which opened in 1968.
 The Odeon closed in 1979, was reopened (reduced in size to 434 seats) as the Gate Cinema from 1980 to 1982.
 Re-opened again, restored to 1,000 seats as the Parkway Kings Cinema in 1983 with another screen being added in the former restaurant area, known as the Parkway Regency (90 seats).
 Both were closed in 1993 when the lease was terminated.
-Odeon took back the building in 1997 and created a 5-screen multiplex in the space.
+Odeon took back the building and created a 5-screen multiplex in the space, opening on 11th July 1997 as the Odeon.
 The screens now seat; 403, 88, 226, 88 and 105.
 Bingo continues in the stalls area.